getify/You-Dont-Know-JS/async & performance/apB.md

 ## Event Reactive

 It should be obvious from (at least!)
-Chapter 3 that promises are a very powerful tool in your async toolbox.
-But one thing that's clearly lacking is in their capability to handle streams of events, as a promise can only be resolved once.
-And frankly, this exact same weakness is true of *asynquence* sequences, as well.
+Chapter 3 that Promises are a very powerful tool in your async toolbox.
+But one thing that's clearly lacking is in their capability to handle streams of events, as a Promise can only be resolved once.
+And frankly, this exact same weakness is true of plain *asynquence* sequences, as well.

 Consider a scenario where you want to fire off a series of steps every time a certain event is fired.
-A single promise or sequence cannot represent all occurrences of that event.
-So, you have to create a whole new promise chain (or sequence) for *each* event occurrence, such as:
+A single Promise or sequence cannot represent all occurrences of that event.
+So, you have to create a whole new Promise chain (or sequence) for *each* event occurrence, such as:

 ```js
 listener.on( "foobar", function(data){